Hazard Communication and GHS, IASP USA

-Upon a successful completion of the course, participants receive:
+Upon successful completion of the course, participants will receive:

-International Certificate in Hazard Communication and GHS from International Association of Safety Professionals, USA.
+Hazard Communication and GHS Certificate from International Association of Safety Professionals, North Carolina-USA.

 Finding a job

 Even in the most uncertain economic conditions, employees who have completed continuing education credits will likely improve their marketability as a professional.
-Since continuing education programs provide specific career related training, employers recognize the value of CEUs and are more likely to hire candidates that been accredited over non accredited candidates.
+Since continuing education programs provide specific career-related training, employers recognize the value of CEUs and are more likely to hire candidates that have been accredited over non-accredited candidates.